Gkrumbach07/docker-py-kaldi-asr/README.md

 This is not a problem because later we will use OpenShit to deploy and scale the API properly.

 ## Deploying the api
 First we can run the following commands to deploy the API and expose its route.
+The image alreayd contains a pre trained model, but you can edit the Dockerfile and rebuild the image if you want to inject a differnt model.
+Currently this image relies on a community developed image of Kaldi.
 ```
 $ oc new-app \
   --docker-image=quay.io/gkrumbach07/docker-py-kaldi-asr:latest \